passioneight/php-utilities/documentation/20_usage.md

 > Additionally, you can check a given method for their type - e.g., `MethodUtility::isGetter($methodName);` or
 > `MethodUtility::is($methodName, $methodType);`.

 > Note that `$fieldName` will only be passed to `ucfirst`.
-So, sanitizing the value of `$fieldName` will be up to you (e.g., `trim`ming the value).
+So, sanitizing the value of `$fieldName` will be up to you (e.g., `trim` the value).

 #### NamespaceUtility
-Working with namespace can get quite cumbersome and prone to error.
+Working with namespaces can get quite cumbersome and prone to error.
 With the `NamespaceUtility`, you can create namespaces, split them into their corresponding parts and much more.
 For example:

 ```php